 Note: the BMI Curriculum has changed.
-Students admitted before Aug 1, 2016 should continue to use the old curriculum listed here.
-Students admitted after Aug 1, 2016 should use the new curriculum, which is described on the ExploreDegrees pages.
+Students starting after July 1, 2018 should use the new curriculum, which is described on the ExploreDegrees pages.
+Others should follow what is on this page.

 Curriculum (admitted before Aug 1, 2016)

-- Required: BIOMEDIN 212 and four courses chosen from the other five core courses (listed next).
+- Required: BIOMEDIN 212 and the three courses from the list below.

 - The core course websites (may need SUNet ID to view) are: